snotskie/EpistemicNetworkAnalysis.jl/docs/src/icqe23.md

 **Dataset**

 The dataset we'll be using are codes and metadata from my first year on hormone replacement therapy.
 I'm a transgender woman, Valentines Day 2020 I started my medical transition, and I kept a daily record in various ways on my phone that first year.
 Also that year I learned QE and started developing tools for ENA.
 As a test case, I coded my own data, [modeled it](https://link.springer.com/chapter/10.1007/978-3-030-93859-8_8), and more recently made it available.
-(Though, just the codes and metadata, not the text of the daily entries, given their private nature.)
+(Though, just the codes and metadata, not the text of the daily entries, given their private nature)

+This dataset is packaged with `EpistemicNetworkAnalysis.jl`, so you can [preview it on GitHub](https://github.com/snotskie/EpistemicNetworkAnalysis.jl/blob/master/data/transitions.csv)

 **Getting Started**